 - How to talk to your child about coronavirus COVID-19

 National Deaf Children’s Society have set up a guidance for families’ blog post.
-If you visit the SignHealth Coronavirous webpage there are daily videos with advice and updates on Coronavirus in British Sign Language (BSL).
+The SignHealth Coronavirous webpage also has useful information and daily videos with advice and updates on Coronavirus in British Sign Language (BSL).

 If you’re feeling socially isolated, connect to other parents via the National Autistic Society online community or get support through their Parent to Parent service.
 They have also created a Tips for Families document to support with speaking to children and young people with Autism and online resources available to help you deal with this difficult time.